Neubias-WG5/NucleiSegmentation-CellProfiler/README.md

 # NucleiSegmentation-CellProfiler
+DEPRECATED:
-Neubias-WG5 workflow for SpotDetection using CellProfiler 2.2.0
+Neubias-WG5 workflow for Nuclei segmentation using CellProfiler 2.2.0